edrcosta/spell-engine-v1/README.md

-# Pixer Simple Game engine
+# Spell game engine v1

 this is a simple 2d canvas game engine made for fun and study